GeoSense-Freiburg/DepthMap/README.md

 The default configuration can be found in config/main.yaml.
 You can override any of these settings via command line:

 - `input_folder`: Directory containing input images
+- `output.dir`: Directory for saving depth maps
+- `depth_measurement`: Choose between "relative" or "metric" depth
+  - `relative`: Provides relative depth values (better for general use)
+  - `metric`: Fine-tuned version that attempts to predict actual depth in meters
+- `encoder`: Model encoder type (currently only "vitl" supported)
+- `dataset`: For metric depth, choose between:
+  - `hypersim`: Optimized for indoor scenes
+  - `vkitti`: Optimized for outdoor scenes
+- `max_depth`: Maximum depth (in meters) to be expected in the input image (only for metric depth)

 Example with multiple parameters: